Summary

 Notable Quotes

-"Measuring impact can help understand where your design team spends the majority of their time."
+"Measuring impact can really help you understand where your design team is spending the majority of their time and if they’re dedicated to the right projects."

 More Videos